City of Deltona

 public meetings, which includes preventing disruption, promoting civility, and preserving decorum.
 To

-that end, behavior which disrupts or impedes the efficient and orderly conduct of any public meeting, as
+that end, behavior which disrupts or impedes the efficient and orderly conduct of any public meeting,

-impeding the efficient and orderly conduct of the meeting.
-The Mayor, or presiding officer, or a majority
+disruptive or otherwise impeding the efficient and orderly conduct of the meeting.
+The Mayor, or

-of the City Commission, may require any individual to leave a public meeting for its duration if that
+presiding officer, or a majority of the City Commission, may require any individual to leave a public

-individual is unable to observe this Policy after being warned.
-Should an individual be required to leave a
+meeting for its duration if that individual is unable to observe this Policy after being warned.
+Should an

-meeting for violating this Policy, that person shall be escorted from Commission Chambers by a
+individual be required to leave a meeting for violating this Policy, that person shall be escorted from

-Volusia Sheriff’s Deputy.
+Commission Chambers by a Volusia Sheriff’s Deputy.

 PUBLIC FORUM: Public Forum will begin at 6:00 PM at the start of each regular meeting and will